 NOTICE NOTES 1.
-Date of announcementMonday 10 th June 2019(a) (a) Insert date of placing of the notice 2.
+Date of announcement16 th June 2021(a) (a) Insert date of placing of the notice 2.
 Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
 As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
 Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2019, these documents will be available on reasonable notice by application to: which must be not less than 1 day before the date in (c) below (b)Mrs Sarah Gaeta Hatfield Peverel Parish Council, Village Hall, Maldon Road, Hatfield Peverel, CM3 2HP Parishclerk@hatfieldpeverelpc.com or 01245 382865 (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts commencing on (c) Monday 17 June 2019 and ending on (d) Friday 26 July 2019 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below 3.
-Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July. • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+For the year ended 31 March 2021, these documents will be available on reasonable notice by application to: (b) Sarah Gaeta, Clerk/RFO Village Hall, Maldon Road, Hatfield Peverel, CM3 2HP parishclerk@hatfieldpeverelpc.com (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts commencing on (c)Monday 28 th June 2021 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below and ending on (d)Friday 6th August 2021 3.
+Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July.
+The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
 4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 1 Westferry Circus Canary Wharf London E14 4HD ( sba@pkf-littlejohn.com ) (e) Insert name and position of person 5.
-This announcement is made by (e) Mrs Sarah Gaeta, Responsible Financial Officer placing the notice - this person must be the responsible financial officer for the smaller authority
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com) 5.
+This announcement is made by (e) Sarah Gaeta, Clerk/RFO (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority